Team Lead: Ryan Barr

 Prior research experience is not required for participation.
 However, we hope to prioritize participation by

 students who intend to pursue research careers in the social sciences.
 We expect that most participants

-will be rising juniors or rising seniors.
+will be rising juniors or seniors.
 We also particularly welcome applications from first-generation

 Please reach out to us at email@example.com with any questions.